Over the course of our three days in Edinburgh, I was on a serious mission. A caffeine mission, that is.

 Elephant House

-One of the more touristy cafes in Edinburgh, Elephant House was made famous by the fact that J.K.
-Rowling spent much of her time writing the Harry Potter series here pre-stardom.
+While the original Elephant House location gets rebuilt after a fire, the famous cafe has moved to a second location for now on Victoria Street.
+You may have heard of this one, as it was made famous by the fact that J.K.
+Rowling spent much of her time writing the Harry Potter series here pre-stardom at the original location.

-While it may not be the most renowned for its coffee, Potter fans will definitely want to pop in here for a dose of inspiration and a peek into how the fantasy series came to be.
+While Elephant House may not be the most renowned for its coffee, Harry Potter fans will definitely want to pop in here for a dose of inspiration and a peek into how the fantasy series came to be.

 Lowdown Coffee